A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 When Google released features like “knowledge panels” and “featured snippets” a couple of years ago, they relied on human-edited data to populate information related to the searcher’s intent.

-Today, in order to better serve the user, many of these previously curated answers are being replaced by thoughtfully created content produced by Google itself, in partnership with industry experts.
+Today, in order to serve the user better, many of these previously curated answers are being replaced by thoughtfully created content produced by Google itself, in partnership with industry experts.

-This focus on providing immediate, qualified answers has resulted in what has come to be known as the zero-click search where users are able to immediately find answers to their query, via Google, without having to click anything or scroll down the page.
+This focus on providing immediate, qualified answers has resulted in what has come to be known as the zero-click search where users can immediately find answers to their query, via Google, without having to click anything or scroll down the page.

 Here’s a recent example I saw while planning what to do with my downtime when visiting family for a wedding.
 With Google providing some excellent suggestions right off the bat, why would I need to scroll down?
 Why would I even need to click (other than to expand the selection)?